Skip to content

 • why the need for reform in this space; and

-• what might the draft legislation mean for your business?
+• what this new legislation mean for your business?

 Under Australian law, a business that provides certain ‘designated services’ must meet several obligations, including: